Palette Knife and Brush

 12 people

-You will learn to make bold strokes with the palette knife, to use the edge of the knife to create sharp lines, and to use a variety of knife blade shapes.
-This can be complemented by the soft edges and hidden and lost lines created with a variety of brush sizes.
+Palette knife painting lends an intuitive freshness to your paintings.
+In this workshop you can learn to create unique and stunning effects in your paintings, and to develop an impressionistic and expressionist style with paintings that convey the spirit of the scene.
+Using a palette knife is a great way to build up thick texture and create broken color effects.
+We will teach you to block in the values in your scene with a brush, then to make bold strokes with the palette knife, to use the edge of the knife to create sharp lines, and to use a variety of knife shapes and sizes to create lost and found edges.
 You will learn how to paint on top of wet layers without lifting the paint below.
-You will be encouraged you to make multicolored palette knife strokes by loading multiple colors on your knife and without over blending with your brush.
+We will encourage you to make multicolored palette knife strokes by loading multiple colors on your knife without over blending.

-About the Artist: Howard Park
+About the Artists: Howard Park and Lisa Miceli